Linux Command-Line Cheat Sheet

 - adduser: The

-command adds a new group.
-To create a new group, typesudo addgroup $groupname
+addgroupcommand adds a new group.
+To create a new group, typesudo addgroup $groupname. - deluser: The

 Getting Help on the Command Line